Investment Risks of Bonds

 Some bonds are callable — the issuer may redeem the bond before maturity.
 How, when, and at what price it may do so is specified in the indenture of the bond.

 A callable bond has both a market risk and a reinvestment risk.
-The market risk arises, because even though a bond normally increases in value as interest rates drop, a callable bond will not rise above its call price because the issuer will probably redeem the bond at its call price before maturity.
-The reinvestment risk exists because a bond is more likely to be called when interest rates are declining, and, thus, the investor must settle for a lower rate of return for reinvested money.
+The market risk arises, because even though a bond normally increases in value as interest rates drop, a callable bond will not rise above its call price because the issuer will redeem the bond at its call price before maturity.
+The reinvestment risk exists because a bond is more likely to be called when interest rates decline, so the investor must settle for a lower rate of return for reinvested money.

 Prepayment and Extension Risk